MTtankkeo/web_cookie/README.md

 ```

 ## Set value of cookie object
-The following describes how to define a json web cookie object.
+The following describes how to define a value of web cookie object.

 ```ts
 // Useing setter